 If you are considered an ‘employee’ at the place you work (which can encompass full-, part-time, casual and some other categories of worker) and you are injured in the course of your work, you may have a claim for workers’ compensation by lodging the claim with WorkCover Queensland.

-- Occupational illness and disease – if your workplace causes you to contract medical conditions such as lung cancer, mesothelioma, hearing loss, allergies, or repetitive motion injuries such as Carpal Tunnel Syndrome, then you may have a valid claim for workers’ compensation.
+- Occupational illness and disease – if your work causes you to contract medical conditions such as lung cancer, mesothelioma, hearing loss, allergies, or repetitive motion injuries such as Carpal Tunnel Syndrome, then you may have a valid claim for workers’ compensation.
 Even if your injury is not recognised as an ‘industrial injury’, it is possible to prove the injury was caused by your workplace.

 - Diseases or pre-existing conditions worsened by work.

-- Psychological and stress-related conditions such as depression or Post-Traumatic Stress Disorder (PTSD) caused by your work.
+- Psychological and stress-related conditions such as depression or Post-Traumatic Stress Disorder (PTSD) are caused by your work.
 Under the Workers Compensation and Rehabilitation Act 2003, your job or workplace must be a ‘significant contributing factor’ to your psychological or psychiatric condition.

 Motor vehicle accident claims

-In Queensland if you’re involved in a car accident that causes your injury and was the fault of the other driver, you can make a claim against that driver’s CTP insurer.
+In Queensland, if you’re involved in a car accident that causes your injury and was the fault of the other driver, you can make a claim against that driver’s CTP insurer.

 In motor vehicle accidents, the amount you may be entitled to will depend on the type and extent of your injury.
 Compensation can be paid to cover the costs of medical treatment, rehabilitation, loss of income, cost of care and support services.

 ‘General damages’ is an amount paid in compensation when you can prove that you have lost your quality of life as a result of the accident, such as ongoing pain and suffering.
 In order to make this claim, an injured person needs to be assessed on the Injury Scale Value provided for in the Civil Liability Act 2003.
-On this scale the injury is assigned a point value between zero and 100, where zero means the injury is not severe enough to justify any award of general damages, while 100 is the most severe injury possible.
+On this scale, the injury is assigned a point value between zero and 100, where zero means the injury is not severe enough to justify any award of general damages, while 100 is the most severe injury possible.

 Such claims are obviously governed by the terms of the policy and in most cases, will include a requirement that you show a minimum level of disability in order to be able to make a claim.
 This level of disability is measured against your ability to return to work to do the same job, or whether you’re able to work at all anymore.
 Many such claims are complicated by the need to wait until your injuries have stabilised in order to make the assessment about disability.